Meniscal Transplant Surgery

 Bleeding - this may require a return to the operating room for removal of blood clots and to stop the bleeding.

-Stiffness - It is very important that some mobility of the hip is maintained after surgery.
+Stiffness - It is very important that some mobility of the knee is maintained after surgery.
 The physiotherapist will advise on simple exercises that can be carried out at home.
-Mr Patel also recommends that you take regular analgesia and use ice (see Surgery FAQs) to help minimise post- operative discomfort and facilitate early movements.
+Mr Patel also recommends that you take regular analgesia and use ice or a cryocuff device (see Surgery FAQs) to help minimise post- operative discomfort and facilitate early movements.

 Mr Patel will discuss your particular case with you in detail and answer any questions you may have at your consultations.